max3-2/hedgehog-kb/README.md

 QMK approach.
 With LED support and some good keycaps, I think it is a great looking compact keyboard!

+The typing is damped by the felt layer but quite stable due to the pretty firm brass plate.
+The springs keep the plate in place but allow some flex as designed.
+Sound is really good for what I expected, but I added foam on the plate and without it the brass plate will be pingy with the missing support in the center.

 ![(Final product 1)](assets/teaser-1.jpg)
 ![(Final product 2)](assets/teaser-2.jpg)